 The breeding birds return in late March and clean the burrows.
 The rudimentary nests are made with bits of grass in a chamber at the end of a burrow which may be 2m long and usually has an “elbow”, making access difficult.
 A single white egg is laid between mid-May and mid-June with hatching occurring at the end of July or beginning of August.
 The young fledge during the first three weeks of October.

 Diet: From analysis to its vomit it feeds on squid, small fish and surface crustaceans make up part of the diet.

 Madeira local status by Correia-Fagundes et al, 2021: Very rare breeding bird

 Madeira local status by Romano et al, 2010: Very rare breeding bird

 Madeira local status by Zino et al, 1995: Very rare breeding bird

 Alexander Zino then reasoned that if a man of Schmitz's experience had not noted the difference between Zino's and Fea's Petrel, because they were so similar, even having them in the hand, then maybe their call was also similar.
 They started to interview shepherds from the area of Curral das Freiras and Areeiro.
-To these men he played the recordings he had made on Bugio.
-After many interviews he eventually found one man who said he knew the sounds.
+To these men he played the recordings, he had made on Bugio.
+After many interviews, he eventually found one man who said he knew the sounds.
 This was Lucas, who lived in Curral das Freiras and identified the sound as the wailing of the souls of shepherds who had died in the mountains.
 Lucas was able to tell them where he had heard these sounds and so, they walked down the path from Pico do Areeiro at night and eventually heard the sound they had longed to hear.
-Zino's Petrel was not extinct and we had rediscovered the area where it was breeding.
+Zino's Petrel was not extinct and they had rediscovered the area where it was breeding, in 1969.